PUMNL/nl.pum.avg/README.md

 ## To do

 * Currently it's not possible yet to select which fields to anonymize using the reports, only from contact selection screens
-* Scheduled job executes and runs fine, but the progress bar of the queue runner is not working and after the job is succesfully executed it does not redirect to a page.

 ## Documentation